-Choose the right Softball Bats
+Choose the right

 Softball is a game like baseball, but it has its own playing equipment.
 Adult softball bats are generally longer and heavier than baseball bats.
-Softball gloves are larger than baseball gloves, because the softball is larger than a baseball.

 The game was started in 1887 by a group of Harvard and Yale alumni.
 It became popular and in 1926 it was officially named softball.
 The game is enjoyed by many recreational and amateur players.

-Wood bats cost about $40-100, while aluminum bats can cost more than $300.
+Wood bats cost about $45-100, while aluminum bats can cost more than $300.

 Go to Anderson Bats from Softball Bats